Chart Color Schemes

 Population growth drivers in Alphington - Fairfield are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Alphington-Fairfield's population was 9,844 as of November 2025, an increase of 850 people since the 2021 Census.
-This growth represents a 9.5% rise from the previous count of 8,994.
-The change is inferred from ABS data showing an estimated resident population of 9,688 in June 2024 and 123 validated new addresses since the Census date.
-The population density ratio was 3,406 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessments.
-Alphington-Fairfield's growth exceeded both its SA3 area (7.4%) and the national average, making it a growth leader in the region.
-Overseas migration contributed approximately 76.2% of overall population gains during recent periods.
+Alphington-Fairfield's population, as per AreaSearch's analysis, is approximately 9,823 as of February 2026.
+This figure represents an increase of 829 people (9.2%) since the 2021 Census, which reported a population of 8,994.
+The growth is inferred from the estimated resident population of 9,688 in June 2024 and an additional 125 validated new addresses since the Census date.
+This results in a population density ratio of 3,399 persons per square kilometer, placing Alphington-Fairfield in the upper quartile compared to other Australian locations assessed by AreaSearch.
+The area's growth rate of 9.2% since the 2021 census exceeded that of the SA3 area (8.7%), indicating it as a growth leader in the region.
+Overseas migration contributed approximately 76.2% of overall population gains during recent periods, driving primary population growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
-Future trends predict exceptional growth, placing it in the top 10% of Australian statistical areas by 2041.
-Based on latest ERP numbers, the area is expected to grow by 4,308 persons by 2041, reflecting a total increase of 42.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusting them employing weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends predict exceptional growth, placing Alphington-Fairfield in the top 10 percent of Australian statistical areas.
+The area is expected to grow by 4,308 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 42.5% over the 17-year period.

 Frequently Asked Questions - Population